MNA4/decode-the-drawings/README.md

 where $x'$, $y'$, and $z'$ are the pen tip coordinates in the world's coordinate system, and $\text{pos}$ are the pen tip coordinates in the camera's coordinate system.

-### Step 5.7: Check if the Pen is Touching the Paper
+### Step 4.7: Check if the Pen is Touching the Paper
 This project uses 2 different methods to check if the pen is touching the paper:
 #### Method 1: Using the Pen Length
 If the pen tip's y-coordinate in the world's coordinate system is less than or equal to the negative of the pen length (plus a threshold), then the pen is touching the paper.
-This is a simple check that works well for most cases.
 #### Method 2: Using audio intensity
 If the audio intensity is above a certain threshold, then the pen is touching the paper.
 This method is more robust, as it can detect the pen touching the paper even if the pen tip's y-coordinate is above the negative of the pen length.
 The audio intensity is calculated using the following formula:
 ```
 audio_intensity = rms(audio_samples)
 ```
 where `rms` is the root mean square of the audio samples, `audio_samples` is a list of audio samples from the audio track of the video, and `max_amplitude` is the maximum amplitude of the audio samples, and `audio_samples` is a list of audio samples from the audio track of the video.

+### Step 5: Smoothing the recovered image

+For now, we just calculate the median of the points every n points, where n is the smoothing constant.

 ## Requirements
 - Python 3.8+
 - numpy